Published March 1, 2026

 Friction preservation

-Tests hypotheses under adversarial scrutiny
+Stress test decisions under adversarial scrutiny

 Stress-test decisions before committing

-Generates diverse ideas using parallel perspective agents
+Generate diverse ideas using agents with different perspectives

-Consolidates raw ideas into strategic themes
+Consolidate raw ideas into themes

 1. Open the plugin manager in Claude Code